A Carefully Curated Life

 Repeat these steps as needed throughout your Journal

-Other ways I have also used my Curated Life Journal
+Other ways I have used my journal to curate my life:

 • To capture ideas until I had time to create them

-• To track my progress in creating a new habit
+• To track progress with a tracker page, while forming a new habit

 • To create lists for projects and holidays